The Temple of No

 The Temple of No is a 2016 text adventure game by Studio Crows Crows Crows.
-It was written and voice acted by William Pugh, co-creator of The Stanley Parable and Accounting+.
+It was written and voice acted by William Pugh, co-creator of The Stanley Parable and Accounting+, and designed and illustrated by Dominik Johann.
 Developed in Twine, it was published for free on Itch.io.

 Gameplay

 The particularly self referential story can be experienced as one of three characters: a woman, a man, or a frog, as they enter a mysterious forest and discover the eponymous "Temple of No".
 As usual for Twine text adventures, the player advances through point and click.